opencoweb/coweb-jsoe/README.markdown

 Currently, the OCW OT API supports Unix-like systems with the following tools.

+* JavaScript platform - for running the OT code itself
 * Node.js, npm (optional, for using the OT API with Node.js)
 * sphinx docs (optional, for building documentation)